whiteducksoftware/azure-devops-build-agents-community/docs/scalable.md

 To Cancel the Build Agent Scalable monthly subscription navigate to Managed Services in your Azure portal and simply click the **Delete** button and confirm the deletion:
 ![cancelSubscription](img/cancelation.jpg)
+After this you should delete the resource group with the resources of the build agent.